Perkūnas: Latvian Pērkons

 Pērkons was strongly associated with Dievs, though the two were clearly different.
 The people sacrificed black calves, goats, and roosters to Pērkons, especially during droughts.
 The surrounding peoples came to these sacrifices to eat and drink together, after pouring beer onto the ground or into the fire for him.
 The Latvians also sacrificed cooked food before meals to Pērkons, in order to prevent thunderstorms, during which honeycombs were placed into fires to disperse the clouds.

 Pērkons' family included sons that symbolized various aspects of thunderstorms (such as thunder, lightning, lightning strikes) and daughters that symbolized various kinds of rain.

 Pērkons appeared on a golden horse, wielding a sword, iron club, golden whip and a knife.
 Ancient Latvians wore tiny axes on their clothing in his honor.

 In modern culture

-Perkunas is occasionally mentioned in the novels of Harry Turtledove.
-He provides an important macguffin in The Case of the Toxic Spell Dump (1993) and is the patron god of one of the armies in Gunpowder Empire (2003).

 Günter Grass, in his second novel Dog Years (1963), alludes to Perkūnas ("Perkunos") as a symbol of the dark human energies unleashed by the rise of Nazism in Germany in the 1930s.

-The fictional parallel to Nazi Germany in the 1966 alternate history novel The Gate of Time by Philip José Farmer is called Perkunisha, named after Perkūnas.
+The fictional parallel to Nazi Germany in the 1966 alternate history novel The Gate of Time by Philip José Farmer - located physically on the site of present day Germany, but dominated by Lithuanians rather than Germans - is called Perkunisha, named after Perkūnas.

+Two other alternate history timelines feature a Perkūnas-worshipping Lithuania surviving into the 20th Century, out of diametrically opposing points of divergence.
+In Poul Anderson's "Delenda Est" (1955), the alternate Lithuania arose in a history where Carthage had defeated and destroyed Rome and there was no Roman Empire.
+Conversely, in Harry Turtledove's Gunpowder Empire (2003), the Roman Empire survived into the 20th Century and beyond, and "Lietuva" emerged as a rival empire to its north.
+Perkunas is also mentioned in Turtledove's novel in The Case of the Toxic Spell Dump (1993).

 The Lithuanian folk music group Kūlgrinda released a 2003 album titled Perkūno Giesmės, meaning "Hymns of Perkūnas".

+Saule, Pērkons, Daugava is a Latvian choir song composed by Mārtiņš Brauns, based on a 1916 poem by Rainis.

+Erica Synths made a drum synthesizer named Perkons.

+In August 2023 a totem pole carved with the writing "Perkunas 2023" appeared above the White Cliffs of Dover in the South of England, UK.
+To date no one has claimed ownership of the piece and the public are still no wiser as to how it got there.